ingesolvoll/kee-frame/README.md

                   :body    (index-handler req)})
 ```

+## Error messages

+Helpful error messages are important to kee-frame.
+You should not get stuck because of "undefined is not a function".
+If you make a mistake, kee-frame should make it very clear to you what you did wrong and how you can fix it.
+If you find pain spots, please post an issue so we can find better solutions.

 ## Maturity
 Reasonably well tested through the demo app and production apps at my work.
 API might see some breaking changes in the near future, but hopefully not.
 Eagerly awaiting feedback!